Website structure and Internal linking are crucial elements of any SEO strategy.

-Internal links help with the actual discoverability of a page, from both a user and search engine perspective.
-They also help with the flow of equity a page has built up which allows pages that are deeper within a site to rank better for related terms.
+Internal links help with the actual discoverability of a page from both a user and search engine perspective.
+They also help with the flow of equity a page has built up, allowing pages that are deeper within a site to rank better for related terms.

-Links need to be relevant and useful.
-This is especially important if the link is inside of content rather than navigation.
+Links need to be relevant, valuable, and useful.
+This is especially important if the link is inside the content rather than navigation.

 Don’t ever stuff keywords into the anchor text of your links.
 It’s a huge mistake because search engines have seen people over-optimize and spam anchor text before and will see through it.

-The search engine uses sitemaps to see the newest pages on a website, or all the web pages together, including all images, video content.
+The search engine uses sitemaps to see the newest pages on a website or all the web pages together, including all images and video content.
 Sitemaps can help with your site architecture and SEO.

 A website’s architecture is a crucial piece of the SEO puzzle.
 Without a strong site structure, the rest of your SEO efforts will have less influence.